jaysylvester/citizen/README.md

 ### Caching Routes and Controllers

 In many cases, a requested route or controller will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.
-Caching works in both typical controllers and include controllers.

-Here's an example `cache` directive (more details after the code sample):

-    emitter.emit('ready', {
-      cache: {
-        // Cache the final rendered view for this route (URL)
-        route: true,

-        // Cache just this controller
-        controller: true,

-        // Optional.
-If caching the controller, 'global' (default) will cache one
-        // instance of the controller and use it globally, while 'route' will cache a
-        // unique instance of the controller for every route that calls it.
-        scope: 'route',

-        // Optional.
-List of valid URL parameters that protects against accidental
-        // caching of malformed URLs.
-        urlParams: ['article', 'page'],

-        // Optional.
-List of directives to cache with the controller.
-        directives: ['handoff', 'cookie'],

-        // Optional.
-Life of cached item in milliseconds.
-Default is the life of the
-        // application (no expiration).
-        lifespan: 600000,

-        // Reset the cached item's expiration timer whenever the item is accessed,
-        // keeping it in the cache until traffic subsides.
-        resetOnAccess: true
-    });

 #### cache.route